Meet the Committee

 About: Helen can often be found in school or ferrying her boys around but in her spare time she enjoys: cooking, sewing, reading and socialising.
 Interestingly, an Open University documentary was once made about Helen’s first year at school and she hates drivers who don’t indicate.

-The role of the Events and Marketing Co-ordinators is to create and promote events that build a sense of community and raise valuable funds for the school.
-A key contact for volunteers and parents, their role is also to ensure we can raise funds outside of committee events and the profile of the FoWPP both in and out of school.
+The role of the Events Coordinator is to create and promote events that build a sense of community and raise valuable funds for the school.

 Overview: Hazel has been a key part of the committee for a number of years.
-She has one son, Eric in Year 3 and is the Group Events Manager for the hospitality division at William Reed a job she has had for 17 years (that’s a lot of events).
+She has one son, Eric in Year 4 and is the Group Events Manager for the hospitality division at William Reed a job she has had since 2002 (that’s a lot of events).

 Why the FoWPP: Hazel joined the committee to be more active in her son's life and his life in school.
 She enjoys meeting new parents and feeling like she has made a difference.